Scroll to content

 Absence due to holiday

-Following recent changes to the law, headteachers no longer have the authority to authorise holidays during term time.
+The Headteacher will not authorise holidays during term time.
 If parents take their children on holiday during term time the absence will be ‘unauthorised’ and the parents may be fined by the Local Authority (fines currently stand at approximately £60 per parent, per child ~ hence, if a mother and father chose to take their two children out of school for a week or more they could be fined £240).

 You can download an application form for pupil absence using the link below: